avisek123/RNUnitTesting/README.md

 **Error: Cannot find module '@testing-library/react-native'**

 Verify that `@testing-library/react-native` is installed and included in your `devDependencies`.
 If needed, run `npm install --save-dev @testing-library/react-native`.

+## 🤔 How to contribute

+Have an idea?
+Found a bug?
+Please raise to [ISSUES](https://github.com/avisek123/RNUnitTesting/issues).
+Contributions are welcome and are greatly appreciated!
+Every little bit helps.